BTR-60: Origins

 Development proceeded along two paths: a more expensive vehicle that would eventually become the BMP-1, for use in tank divisions, and a cheaper vehicle for use in motor rifle divisions, that would eventually become the BTR-60.
 Two design bureaus were given the requirements, GAZ led by V. A. Dedkov, and ZIL led by Rodionov and Orlov.
 The requirements stated that the vehicle should have all wheel drive, at least two turnable axles, independent suspension as well as mobility and fording capabilities allowing it to operate alongside tanks.
 The vehicle was also supposed to be amphibious.
 The GAZ design team started to work on the new APC during the winter of 1956.
 Despite the fact that the army wanted a fully roofed vehicle with NBC protection system, the GAZ design did not have those features.
-It was argued that firing from the cramped interior would be difficult and that the limitation of losses wasn't a priority.
+It was argued that firing from the cramped interior would be difficult and that the limitation of losses was not a priority.
 The prototype was built between 1957 and 1958.
 ZIL developed a 6x6 design, the ZIL-153, similar in hull shape to the GAZ design.
 There were also three other 8x8 prototypes: Ob'yekt 560 (also known as MMZ-560), Ob'yekt 1015 (developed by KAZ), Ob'yekt 1015B (developed by KAZ, it had with a turret-mounted armament and stream propellers, also known as BTR-1015B) and Ob'yekt 1020B (developed by KAZ).
 All prototypes were submitted to and passed state trials in 1959.
 Even though the Ob'yekt 1015B performed best, the GAZ design was selected and given the designation BTR-60P.
 Officially, the committee that made the decision did so because of the GAZ plant's production capabilities and experience.
 The main reason was that the GAZ design was the simplest and cheapest one and introduced the fewest technological advancements, which made it easier to put into mass production.